saulosgil/Blog/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The repository refers to everything posted in my personal webpage.
+This repository refers to everything posted in my personal webpage.

 I hope you enjoy!!!